locationtech/geotrellis/scripts/emr/README.md

 ### Installing the AWS Provider Plugin

-Follow [the README instructions](https://github.com/terraform-providers/terraform-provider-aws/) for building the plugin manually, *except* that you must instead clone the version from user `apetresc` and use his `emr-improvements` branch.
+Follow [the README instructions](https://github.com/terraform-providers/terraform-provider-aws/) for building the plugin manually from the current master branch.
 Building the plugin will install it to the correct place in your `$GOPATH`, and it'll be automatically visible to Terraform.